3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 If you get this error you'll probably be using the shell script extension, & the DEMON USER FILES UPDATER.
 This system has changed & you need to update your include command for it.
 Please [click here](https://github.com/3DPrintDemon/Demon_Klipper_Essentials_Unified/blob/main/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md#demon-user-files-handler-include) to jump down to this section & update the include command for this feature!

+Also if you updated your include command but the error now says the file/directory cannot be found, then you're using an old verion of the shell script extension & you need to uninstall using Kiauh & install the newest version!

+HOWEVER.......!

+Doing this will give you ANOTHER error!! :sweat:

+This is because KIAUH (for whatever reason!!) puts a shell script include command right at the very bottom of your printer.cfg which confuses the printer because that is NOT meant to go there!

+JUST DELETE it being careful not to mess up the green auto save data above it.

+Save & restart!

 <img width="580" alt="Error2" src="https://github.com/user-attachments/assets/0f465dcf-9cd8-49d1-800e-fbbce533a63b" />

 </details>

 <br>